 Zoom on the Westinghouse WGen9500

-In a nutshell, the Westinghouse WGen9500 is a powerful portable generator mostly geared towards:
+In summary, the Westinghouse WGen9500 is a powerful portable generator especially useful for:

 - Professionals in need of safely powering high-intensity work or lighting equipment